flashbake/sandbox/README.md

 Open a shell in regular-baker-0 pod, octez-node container.

+From within the container, you have access to the baker's funds.
+The account alias is `regular-baker-0`.

 Create a new test account and send tez to it the normal way (via the node mempool):

 ```